Know Before You Go

 Please Note: For safety reasons, travel irons, and electric water heaters/kettles may not be used in your stateroom.

-In addition to breakfast, lunch and a five-course dinner, you can enjoy afternoon tea, a stir-fry or pasta buffet, an ice cream bar, hot hors d’oeuvres during the cocktail hours, and the traditional late-night snack.
+In addition to breakfast, lunch and a multi-course dinner, you can enjoy afternoon tea, hearty salads, comfort classics, global cuisine, an ice cream bar, hot hors d’oeuvres during the cocktail hours, and the traditional late-night snack.
 Try the Dive In, located on the Lido Deck, featuring hamburgers and hot dogs.
 Complimentary In-Room Dining is available 24 hours a day.
-Casual dining is available in the Lido Restaurant every night.
-Adjacent the Lido Restaurant area, Canaletto restaurant serves classic Italian cuisine with tableside service for dinners.
-Luxury dining options in the Pinnacle Grill, featuring the highest quality meat and fish, is available on all ships.
+Casual dining is available in the Lido Market every night.
+Adjacent the Lido Market area, Canaletto restaurant serves classic Italian cuisine with tableside service for dinners.
+Luxury dining options in the Pinnacle Grill and Rudi's Sel De Mer, featuring the highest quality meat and fish, is available on all ships.
 Reservations may be made on board by contacting the restaurant manager.
-There is a nominal restaurant charge for the Pinnacle Grill, Canaletto and the Tamarind (available on Eurodam and Nieuw Amsterdam).
+There is a nominal restaurant charge for the Pinnacle Grill, Canaletto, Nami Sushi and Tamarind (available on Eurodam, Nieuw Amsterdam, Koningsdam, Nieuw Statendam and the upcoming Rotterdam).
+Dining venues vary by ship.

 Each Holland America Line ship has an onboard Medical Center staffed by licensed physicians and critical care nurses.
 While not a full-service hospital, the Medical Center is well equipped to handle most emergencies, as well as routine medical procedures.